Fusiform face area: Function

 One case study of agnosia provided evidence that faces are processed in a special way.
 A patient known as C. K., who suffered brain damage as a result of a car accident, later developed object agnosia.
 He experienced great difficulty with basic-level object recognition, also extending to body parts, but performed very well at recognizing faces.
 A later study showed that C. K. was unable to recognize faces that were inverted or otherwise distorted, even in cases where they could easily be identified by normal subjects.
 This is taken as evidence that the fusiform face area is specialized for processing faces in a normal orientation.

 Studies using functional magnetic resonance imaging and electrocorticography have demonstrated that activity in the FFA codes for individual faces and the FFA is tuned for behaviorally relevant facial features.
 An electrocorticography study found that the FFA is involved in multiple stages of face processing, continuously from when people see a face until they respond to it, demonstrating the dynamic and important role the FFA plays as part of the face perception network.

 Another study found that there is stronger activity in the FFA when a person sees a familiar face as opposed to an unfamiliar one.
 Participants were shown different pictures of faces that either had the same identity, familiar, or faces with separate identities, or unfamiliar.
 It found that participants were more accurate at matching familiar faces than unfamiliar ones.
 Using an fMRI, they also found that the participants that were more accurate in identifying familiar faces had more activity in their right fusiform face area and participants that were poor at matching had less activity in their right fusiform area.

-In 2020, scientists showed the area is also activated in people born blind.
+In 2020, scientists showed the area is also activated in people born blind when they touch a three-dimensional model of a face with their hands.